rust-lang/style-team/nightly-style-procedure.md

-The style guide may or may not prescribe formatting behavior for nightly syntax in preparation for a feature's eventual stabilization, and to record in principal the behavior implemented by rustfmt around nightly syntax, but that behavior is not binding until the feature is stabilized.
+The style guide may or may not prescribe formatting behavior for nightly syntax in preparation for a feature's eventual stabilization or to reflect actual the behavior implemented by rustfmt around nightly syntax, but that behavior is not binding until the feature is stabilized.

 Initial PR(s) implementing new syntax filed against rust-lang/rust should